ckapl1/smb-pricing-assistant/PRD.md

 ## 1. Overview and Goal

-The SMB Pricing Assistant is a simple AI powered tool that helps SMB owners generate, fair data informed pricing recommendations based on costs inputs and competition.
+The SMB Pricing Assistant is a simple AI powered tool that helps SMB owners generate data informed pricing recommendations based on costs inputs and competition.
 The project has progressed from the initial business pitch document to a working prototype.
 Please let me know if you have any trouble opening the project.

 ---